carloskiki/asm-feature-extraction/draft.md

 exemplify the space of possibilities in our evaluations.

 The prompt by itself is still very performant, and should be acceptable for most applications.
-A surpising effect of providing examples is that the prompt is no longer needed for analysis to be effective.
-Our results show that using enough examples with an empty system promt generates the same results as keeping the system prompt.
+A surpising effect of providing examples is that the prompt is no longer needed for the analysis to be effective.
+Our results show that using enough examples with an empty system promt generates the same results as a standalone system prompt without examples.

-To perform BCSD, our method queries an LLM with an assembly function in its context window to generate an analysis of the function.
-We compare two methods to obtain a successful assembly analysis.
-1. We use a system prompt that specifies the analysis to be performed.
-2. We use few-shot prompting and provide a few manually crafted user-assistant interactions as context and ommit the system prompt entirely.

-For BCSD, we mandate that the generated response follows a specified JSON schema.
-These JSON responses can be compared to calculate a numerical index of similarity.

 ### Comparison

-Machine learning based methods of BCSD typically generate a numerical vector embedding for each assembly function [refs], and then compare these vectors using numerical methods such as cosine similarity.
-This method is different, because it generates a JSON object instead of a vector.
-This has the unique advantage of being human interpretable, and thus easier to verify.
-For example, when matching a binary function against a database, one can base themself on the human readable LLM output to verify that the analysis was done correctly and to assess whether the matched function is indeed a clone.
+ML based methods that generate an embedding for each assembly function generally compare these vectors using numerical methods such as cosine similarity.
 Since our generated analysis is not numerical, we use an alternative method to compare two assembly functions.
-We interpret the JSON structure as a tree, where booleans, numbers, and string elements are leaves, and non-empty lists and objects fields are nodes.
-We form a set containing all root-to-leaf paths, and use jaccard similarity (Intesection over union) to obtain a similarity measure.
+We flatten the JSON structure into a dictionary, where booleans, numbers, and strings are the elements, and the concatenated path to those elements is the key.
+Jaccard similarity (Intesection over union) is used to obtain a similarity measure.

-QUESTION: Do we need refs for cosine similarity & jaccard?

 ### Dataset